lisp-mirror/eql5-android/examples/my/README.md

 tools first...

-If you want to **use the extreme minimum** (that is, **not** installing any of NDK, SDK, ECL, Qt5, EQL5, EQL5-Android), you can just use the [APK](http://lights-of-holiness.eu/tmp/my.apk) of this example, plus the standalone [adb](https://developer.android.com/studio/releases/platform-tools.html)
+If you want to **use the extreme minimum** (that is, **not** installing any of NDK, SDK, JDK, ECL, Qt5, EQL5-Android - except the sources of this example), you can just use the [APK](http://lights-of-holiness.eu/tmp/my.apk) of this example, plus the standalone [adb](https://developer.android.com/studio/releases/platform-tools.html)